bkiers/Mu/README.md

 Mu
 ==

-A small expression parser using ANTLR 4 supporting most basic operators and `for`-, `while`- and `log`- (print) statements.
-It is just a basic demonstration how to use the `-visitor` functionality of ANTLR 4.
+A small expression parser, using ANTLR 4.
+It supports most basic operators and `for`-, `while`- and `log`- (print) statements.
+It is just a basic demonstration on how to use the `-visitor` functionality of ANTLR 4.

 To run the small demo script: